apache/doris-website/ecosystem/flink-doris-connector.md

     --table-conf replication_num=1
 ```

-## Use FlinkCDC to update Key column
+## Use Flink CDC to update Key column

 Generally, in a business database, the number is used as the primary key of the table, such as the Student table, the number (id) is used as the primary key, but with the development of the business, the number corresponding to the data may change.
-In this scenario, using FlinkCDC + Doris Connector to synchronize data can automatically update the data in the Doris primary key column.
+In this scenario, using Flink CDC + Doris Connector to synchronize data can automatically update the data in the Doris primary key column.
 ### Principle
 The underlying collection tool of Flink CDC is Debezium.
 Debezium internally uses the op field to identify the corresponding operation: the values of the op field are c, u, d, and r, corresponding to create, update, delete, and read.
-For the update of the primary key column, FlinkCDC will send DELETE and INSERT events downstream, and after the data is synchronized to Doris, it will automatically update the data of the primary key column.
+For the update of the primary key column, Flink CDC will send DELETE and INSERT events downstream, and after the data is synchronized to Doris, it will automatically update the data of the primary key column.

 ### Example
 The Flink program can refer to the CDC synchronization example above.
 After the task is successfully submitted, execute the Update primary key column statement (`update student set id = '1002' where id = '1001'`) on the MySQL side to modify the data in Doris .